damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 eksctl create cluster --name capstoneclusterdamlabeyaz --version 1.16 --nodegroup-name standard-workers --node-type t2.micro --nodes 3 --nodes-min 1 --nodes-max 4 --node-ami auto
 ```

-9. The command above will create two CloudFormation stacks: the cluster and the node group.
-The CloudFormation configuration files (which are automatically created) are located in this directory's `infrastructure` sub-folder.
+9. The command above will create two CloudFormation scripts: the [cluster](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/infrastructure/eks-cluster.json) and the [node group](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/infrastructure/nodegroup.json).
+These can be used to create the cluster if the usage of `eksctl` is not allowed.